Camino Del Sol

-Antena: Camino Del Sol is the second compilation album by The Numero Group (NUM002), based on a mini-album originally released in September 1982.
-It features tracks by French-Belgian trio Antena who were then signed to Belgian label Les Disques Du Crepuscule.
+Camino Del Sol is the second compilation album by Antena based on a mini-album originally released in September 1982.
+Released by The Numero Group as NUM002, it features tracks by the French-Belgian trio who were then signed to Belgian label Les Disques Du Crepuscule.
 Antena featured Isabelle Antena, a pseudonym for Isabelle Powaga, who is a cult figure known for her song "Say I Believe In It."
 The re-release contains re-mastered tracks, B-sides and two previously unreleased songs.